SSO Configuration via ADFS

 Configure Data Field Mapping

-- Claim rule name: Attributes (or another name)
+- Claim rule name: Attributes (or any name you prefer)

 - Attribute store: Active Directory